 The next step is to collect data from various sources such as employee feedback, customer feedback, observations from managers and trainers, industry benchmarks, etc. This helps to obtain a comprehensive understanding of the required competencies for each position.

 After collecting data, it needs to be analyzed to determine what actions are needed for improvement.
-Based on this analysis, organizations can develop a comprehensive training plan that addresses the identified deficiencies and builds upon existing employee skills.
+Based on this analysis, organisations can develop a comprehensive training plan that addresses the identified deficiencies and builds upon existing employee skills.

 Effective training programs are tailored to specific job requirements and targeted towards specific employees who need them.
 Such training programs should be designed using adult learning principles that consider individual learning styles and preferences.